bormaxi8080/osint-timeline/DRAFT.md

 PyVideoTrans.
 Translate the video from one language to another and embed dubbing & subtitles: https://github.com/jianchang512/pyvideotrans

+Prevent cloud misconfigurations and find vulnerabilities during build-time in infrastructure as code, container images and open source packages with Checkov by Bridgecrew: https://github.com/bridgecrewio/checkov

 Link Cleaner.
 Progressive Web App for removing tracking code and other variables from web links: https://github.com/corbindavenport/link-cleaner

 SMS2Email.
 Android app that forwards SMS messages to SMTP (Email) server: https://github.com/SMS2Email/SMS2Email